ACTA is an independent, non-profit organization committed to academic freedom, excellence, and accountability at America's colleges and universities.

 Money is no guarantee of a good core.

 This report makes clear that cost and reputation do not predict the strength of a school’s core curriculum.
 Students attending U.S. News’s top national universities and liberal arts colleges are typically paying well over $40,000 each year in tuition and fees, but some of these schools require none of the seven core subjects.
 In sharp contrast, public universities—where the median in-state tuition and fees are a fraction of that amount—require an average of over three.
-An encouraging finding is that public colleges and universities generally do a better job maintaining requirements in science and English composition than do private institutions, and Historically Black Colleges and Universities are noteworthy for their strong requirements.
+An encouraging finding is that public colleges and universities generally do a better job maintaining requirements in science and English composition than do private institutions, and historically black colleges and universities are noteworthy for their strong requirements.
 And, as noted above, our military service academies also have outstanding, rigorous requirements.
+One of the most expensive institutions studied, Wesleyan University, charges $49,274 in tuition and fees but does not require a single one of our seven core subjects.
+Nor are English majors at Wesleyan required to take a course devoted to the Bard of Avon.
+The average tuition and fees at the 25 “A” schools that charge tuition is $23,125, significantly less than most of the private universities in the study.
+A distressing paradox is that among the schools receiving an “F” from What Will They Learn?™, the average tuition is over 43.2% higher than at schools receiving an “A.”

 One of the most expensive institutions studied, Amherst College, charges $48,526 in tuition and fees but does not require a single one of our seven core subjects.
 Nor are its English majors required to take a course devoted to Shakespeare.
 The average tuition and fees at the 22 “A” schools that charge tuition is $23,706, significantly less than most of the private universities in the study.
 A distressing paradox is that among the schools receiving an “F” from What Will They Learn?™, the average tuition is over 38.2% higher than at schools receiving an “A.”